Skip to main content

 Support for International Students

-While you are on a Student Visa, you cannot be self-employed.
+While you are on a Student Visa, you cannot be self-employed (someone who works for themselves, not an employer).
 This includes things like:

 • Starting or running your own business while you have a Student Visa in the UK.
 This also includes running an online business or a business where your customers are outside the UK.